University of Sydney

 Occupational therapists work in public, private and community health and human services.
 This includes education, disability, ageing and industry/service sectors.
 Occupational therapists can work as independent providers but may be members of a multidisciplinary team, or in interprofessional roles providing direct or indirect services to individuals, families, communities or organisations.

-Eligibility for membership of Occupational Therapy Australia and the World Federation of Occupational Therapists (WFOT), and registration with the Occupational Therapy Board of Australia.
+This course is approved by the World Federation of Occupational Therapists (WFOT) and accredited by the Occupational Therapy Council of Australia (Ltd) with approval of the Occupational Therapy Board of Australia.

 Professional practice may be in simulation units, hospitals, community organisations and specialist practices.
 In line with WFOT accreditations, the degree has a minimum of 1000 hours of work integrated learning embedded within the course.
 Placements may occur in holiday periods and at least one placement will take place outside of Sydney.
 You will be responsible for additional costs, including accommodation and travel.